hensyou/cf-micro-service-architecture/labs/lab2/README.md

 ## View The Database

-We can now test the UI for Hiberate to see our data.
+We can now test the UI for Hibernate to see our data.
 Spring Boot exposes an H2 UI.

 ### Enable and Configure H2 Console